RoverPlatform/rover-ios/README.md

 ### Manual Installation

 You can also get the library by downloading the [latest version from Github](https://github.com/RoverPlatform/rover-ios/tree/0.2.0) and copying it into your project.
+Just copy all files from [this directory](https://github.com/RoverPlatform/rover-ios/tree/master/Pod/Classes)

 ## Initializing the SDK